GUI Testing Guide

 make up

 Expected: All containers start successfully.
-Check with docker compose ps.
+Check with docker compose ps and wait until services report healthy before proceeding.

 Test 1: Health Check